nicholasbook/numpy2ad/README.md

 # Demo, Tests, and Benchmarks

 Check out `/demo/example_problems.ipynb` for a collection of matrix models that **Numpy2AD** was applied to and tested on.
-A more in-depth user guide can be found in `/demo/demo.ipynb`.
-TODO: rename into `demo` and `tutorial`
+A more in-depth user guide can be found in `/demo/tutorial.ipynb`.

 Tests of code generation and numerical correctness of derivatives, compared to naive finite differences, can be found in `/tests/`.

-Furthermore, there are some simple runtime benchmarks for the MMA and GLS model in `/benchmarks/`.
+Furthermore, there are some simple runtime benchmarks for the *MMA* and *GLS* model in `/benchmarks/`.

 # Building the Package from Source
 1. Create a conda environment from the main directory